 SAP (Systems Applicaitons & Products in data processing) Student Recognition Award

 Dalhousie has partnered with SAP University Alliances to provide the Student Recognition Award, which acknowledges those who have spent notable time using the SAP product suite during their degree program.
 This recognition/award is issued by the Faculty and Rowe School of Business.
 To be eligible for the award, students must take three courses with significant hands-on SAP content, and they must get B (or 3.3 on 4.3) or above from all three courses.
 Currently available courses include:

 - Undergraduate: Comm 3511 Management Information Systems, Comm 4511 Business Process Integration using ERP Systems, and Comm 4512 Business Analytics and Data Visualization

 - Graduate: Busi 5512 Leveraging Technology, Busi 6511 Business Process Integration using ERP Systems, and Busi 6513 Business Analytics and Data Visualization

 Studying with this department leads to jobs managing and leading technology-based innovations in the critically understaffed Information, Communications & Technology sector.
-Learn more about opportunities in Information Systems by visiting the Association for Information Systems for job and salary information and explore opportunities in the SAP ecosystem through the SAP UA Student Council.
+Learn more about opportunities in Information Systems by visiting the Association for Information Systems for job and salary information and exploring opportunities in the SAP Internship Experience.
 Our Management Career Services serves students and employers by matching talent with opportunities in our 4-month Commerce Co-op and Management Internship positions placed year round as well as our 8-month January–August MBA Corporate Residencies.